mceq-project/daemonflux/README.md

 The `total_` quantities, such as `total_muflux`, represent the total flux, which includes both conventional and prompt atmospheric fluxes.
 However, unlike the conventional flux, the prompt flux is not calibrated using the daemonflux method, as surface muons are not sensitive to prompt fluxes.
 As a result, the prompt component does not include correction parameters or errors.
 It is important to note, however, that the conventional part of the flux remains calibrated, so the total_ flux is simply the sum of the calibrated conventional and uncalibrated prompt fluxes.

+## Using parameter correlations represented by the covariance matrix

+The parameters of the model are correlated.
+These correlations are drdetermined from the data we have used for the fit.
+The errors are already computed taking the covariance matrix into account when using the `error` method.
+If daemonflux is used in a fit with free floating parameters, one can include these correlations by adding the chi2 as additional penalty term.
+The chi2 for the current combination of parameters can be obtained by calling `flux.chi2({dictionary of modified parameters})`.

 ## LICENSE

 [BSD 3-Clause License](LICENSE)